A BAY OF CULTURE

 Sculpture on Clyde is in its second year!

-The Batemans Bay Tourism and Business Chamber proudly presents Sculpture on Clyde, featuring famous and local sculptors’ creations on the banks of the iconic Clyde River.
+The Batemans Bay Tourism and Business Chamber, in partnership with Willinga Park, proudly presents Sculpture on Clyde, an event featuring famous and local sculptors’ creations on the beautiful South Coast of NSW.
+It is a nine day art festival celebrating imagination in 3D.

 Rich in history, the expansive waterway at the mouth of the Clyde River was named by Lieutenant James Cook on his voyage of discovery along this coast in 1770.

 However, it wasn’t until well into the 19th century that the township of Batemans Bay appeared.
 The Bay is now renowned for its fabulous estuary location, hospitality and charm, and unspoiled natural environment.
-Sculpture on Clyde takes advantage of the magnificent views across the Clyde estuary, ocean and to the mountains in the west.
+Willinga Park is an Award Winning, multi discipline equestrian centre that offers a fitting combination of gardens and a large private sculpture collection to view.

 Many significant and talented artists have chosen to reside on the South Coast, the number far exceeding the national average, so a sculpture event was a natural choice for this area.